 On July 23, 2017, a new distracted driving law went into effect in Washington State.
 Drivers are not allowed to hold electronic devices such as phones in their hands at all while they are on the road.
 The fine for a first offense is $136; subsequent fines rise to $235.

 In the week before Washington’s new distracted driving law went into effect, state police “contacted” - issued warnings or citations - 273 drivers.
 The following week, 337 drivers were contacted.

 Beginning in 2018, no warnings will be given to drivers who hold their phones.

 Contact An Attorney After A Distracted Driving Accident

-If you were injured in a car accident in Washington State, our lawyers at Davis Law Group, P.S., will investigate your case, and may help you obtain the compensation you need.
+If you were injured in an accident in Washington State, the car accident lawyers at Davis Law Group, P.S., will investigate your case, and may help you obtain the compensation you need.
 For a free case evaluation with a Davis Law Group attorney, please call us at (206) 727-4000, use the chat feature below or fill out the form on this page to get started.